 DP14546 The Welfare Effects of Greenbelt Policy: Evidence from England

 I measure the economic effects of greenbelts that prohibit new construction beyond a predefined urban fringe and therefore act as urban growth boundaries.
 I focus on England, where 13% of the land is designated as greenbelt land.
-I estimate a quantitative general equilibrium model that includes amenities, housing construction, a traffic congestion externality, agglomeration forces, productivity and household location choices.
-To identify causal effects of greenbelt land, I construct counterfactual greenbelts, use greenbelt land in 1973, or focus on areas within a km of greenbelt boundaries.
-Greenbelt policy appears to generate positive amenity effects, but also strongly reduces housing supply.
-I find the greenbelts seem to increase welfare, as the equivalent income increase of workers is 0.3% and land rents increase by about 6.5%.
-Whether greenbelts benefit workers critically depends on the presence of spillovers and greenbelt amenities.
+I provide reduced-form evidence and estimate a quantitative equilibrium model that includes amenities, housing supply, a traffic congestion externality, agglomeration forces, productivity, and household location choices.
+Greenbelt policy generates positive amenity effects, but also strongly reduces housing supply.
+I find that greenbelts increase welfare because amenity effects are sufficiently strong.
+At the same time, however, greenbelts decrease housing affordability by limiting housing supply.